ac2ofx/ac2ofx/README.md

 Yes, you can.

-ac2ofx makes it possible to import your Apple Card transactions into your financial management program such as Quicken, Moneydance, Microsoft Money ...
+ac2ofx provides a solution for importing your Apple Card transactions into your financial management program such as Quicken, Moneydance, Microsoft Money ...

 It is a simple two-steps process